reubenberghan/javascript-dev-env/README.md

 - [x] add distServer.js and postbuild script to serve the built application locally for final sanity
 - [x] add deploy script using Surge to deploy the static front-end
 - [ ] add support for Sass compiling
-- [ ] add support for React and jsx
+- [x] add support for React and jsx
+- [ ] update demo app to use React example